What Darwin Got Wrong: Reception

 At the beginning of their book, they proudly claim to be atheists.
 Perhaps so.
 But my suspicion is that, like those scorned Christians, Fodor and Piattelli-Palmarini just cannot stomach the idea that humans might just be organisms, no better than the rest of the living world.
 We have to be special, superior to other denizens of Planet Earth.
 Christians are open in their beliefs that humans are special and explaining them lies beyond the scope of science.
 I just wish that our authors were a little more open that this is their view too.

 The evolutionary biologist Jerry Coyne describes this book as "a profoundly misguided critique of natural selection" and "as biologically uninformed as it is strident".
-Coyne argued that while Fodor and Piatelli-Palmarini may claim that there is no way to tell whether or a trait was selected for or was merely a correlate, in reality biologists have different ways of determining which is the case.
+Coyne argued that while Fodor and Piatelli-Palmarini may claim that there is no way to tell whether a trait was selected for or was merely a correlate, in reality biologists have different ways of determining which is the case.
 Coyne further gives the famous peppered moth as a classic example of biologists being able to conduct tests and studies to confirm it was the moth's colour that was the trait being selected.